Tool Introduction

 - A: This NTLM hash online tool supports three common input formats: plaintext, hexadecimal (Hex), and Base64 encoding.
 You can choose the appropriate input type according to your actual needs.

 - A: NTLM hash is a hash algorithm specific to the Windows authentication system.
-Its internal implementation differs from general hash algorithms like MD5 or SHA-1, and it is generally considered less secure than modern recommended hash algorithms (such as PBKDF2, bcrypt, etc.) because its design has limitations in resisting brute-force and rainbow table attacks.
+Its internal implementation differs from general hash algorithms like MD5 or SHA-1, and it is generally considered less secure than modern recommended hash algorithms (such as PBKDF2, bcrypt, etc.) because its design has limitations in dealing with brute-force and rainbow table attacks.

 Notes